 Theory, philosophy and strategies for the highly skilled competitor in the sport of basketball.

-KINE 170D Team Sports- Basketball Biomechanics (1, 1.5, 2)1/2, 1, or 11/2 hours lecture - 11/2, 2, or 3 hours laboratory
+KINE 170D Team Sports- Basketball Biomechanics (1, 1.5, 2) 1/ 1 and the strength of the second strength of th

 Progressive application of biomechanical movement to position skills through participation in team sports for basketball.